QubesOS/qubes-doc/user/advanced-configuration/gui-configuration.md

 You might face issues when playing video, if the video is choppy instead of smooth display this could be because the X server doesn't work.
 You can use the Linux terminal (Ctrl-Alt-F2) after starting the virtual machine, login.
-See what is present in `/var/log/Xorg.0.log`.
-This file has logs, edit the configuration and `systemctl restart lightdm`.
+You can look at the Xorg logs file.
 As an option you can have the below config as well present in `/etc/X11/xorg.conf.d/90-intel.conf`, depends on HD graphics though -